What are some common Chinese New Year Greetings? How do you wish someone a Happy New Year in Chinese? Here are some

 of the most common phrases and sayings during this most important of holidays.

 The most common way to wish someone a Happy New Year is by saying

 Gōng Xǐ Fā Cái in Mandarin

 Gong Hey Fat Choy in Cantonese

-The written characters are the same:
+The written characters are the same for all dialects:

 Gōng Xǐ - are good wishes or congratulations

 Fā Cái - to become rich, acquire wealth

 So together it means "best and prosperous wishes" for the coming year.

 The more literal way of wishing someone a Happy New Year is